Flag of Saint Paul, Minnesota: Design and symbolism

 The blue strip in the triband represents the Mississippi River, which runs through both the Twin Cities.
-The shield is separated into three parts, with a yellow line separating a yellow log cabin and a yellow dome, with the first representing Lucien Gautier's Saint Paul's Chapel in the city, built in 1841 and eventually becoming the city's namesake.
+The shield is separated into three parts, with a yellow line separating a yellow log cabin and a yellow dome, with the first representing Lucien Galtier's Saint Paul's Chapel in the city, built in 1841 and eventually becoming the city's namesake.
 The dome symbolizes the city's importance as the location of the Minnesota State Capitol.
 Connected to the line is a yellow triangle with the bottom vertex cut and replaced with a curved section.
 Within this triangle is a blue winged wheel, representing the city's role as a transportation hub.
 The red shield symbolizes the progress and spirit of St. Paul.
 Where the two engrails at the top of the shield meet, a blue star can be found, representing the star of the north, a popular Minnesota symbol and symbolic of St. Paul's allegiance to Minnesota.